 Make the filling and bake the pie

-- In a large bowl, whisk together all the apple butter pie filling ingredients EXCEPT the milk.
+- In a large bowl, whisk together all the apple butter pie filling ingredients.
 When the pie shell has chilled, carefully pour the pie filling into the shell.
-Brush the braid with a little whole milk.

-- Place the pie on the middle rack of the oven and bake for 1 hour 20 minutes.
-The surface will crack, the centre will still jiggle, but the crust will be nice and golden and the pie filling will finish setting as it cools.
+- Place the pie in the oven and bake until the edges of the filling are set but the centre still jiggles a little (this takes 35 to 45 minutes).
+The crust will be deep golden brown and the pie filling will finish setting as it cools.

-- Place the baked pie on a wire rack to cool completely before serving (I set the rack on my balcony outside, which is 0ºC to cool/chill the pie at the same time).
+- Place the baked pie on a wire rack to cool completely before serving.

 Notes

-- I like to bake my pies in a metal pie dish, something like this dark metal pie plate available on Amazon.
+- I like to bake my pies in a metal pie dish, like this dark metal pie plate available on Amazon or a USA pie pan (my new favourite pie pan!).
+The metal is a good heat conductor so the pie crust heats up fast and bakes to a lovely golden brown colour.

-- I used Eden organic apple butter, which you can find on Amazon.
-Many Americans might have an easier time finding Musselman's apple butter on Amazon, but note that Musselman's apple butter may be sweeter.
+- I used Eden organic apple butter for the filling, which you can find on Amazon or at organic food stores in Canada.
+If you are in the US, you might have an easier time finding Musselman's apple butter on Amazon, but note that Musselman's apple butter may be sweeter.

-- To achieve the look you see in the photos, I stencilled a lace pattern onto the surface of the pie by gently pressing a piece of lace on the surface of the pie and dusting generously with powdered sugar.
+- To achieve the look you see in the photos, I stencilled a lace pattern onto the surface of the pie by gently placing a piece of lace on the surface of the pie and dusting it generously with powdered sugar.

 Marlene says